Anabolic Steroids: Abuse by Athletes

 When steroids are used continuously for months and months, more serious side effects can occur:

-- atherogenesis (ie., harmful effects on blood lipids)
+- atherogenesis (ie., harmful effects on blood lipids and blood vessels)

 - thrombosis (ie., increased tendency for blood clotting)